 Dependence is a life that revolves around alcohol:

 What happens when you attend an appointment with Briony?

 Briony believes it is respectful and helpful to get to know you as a person.
 We look for your strengths and what may underlie the alcohol use becoming problematic.
 Some people engage in excessive use of alcohol as the fondness for it results in more and more consumption until they develop a large tolerance and find it difficult to modify or cease their behaviour.
-Some people have issues with grief, anxiety, depression, relationships, worry about the future or some troubling aspects in their past
+Some people have issues with grief, anxiety, depression, relationships, worry about the future or troubling aspects in their past.

 Briony will do a thorough assessment only of your use of alcohol and other substances over time.